yonasBSD/doctave/crates/doctave-lib/docs/features/checks.md

 ### Limitations

-* Only interal links within a Doctave project are checked
+* Only internal links within a Doctave project are checked
 * Anchor tags are not verified